-IPv4 Header Field Description IP Source Address A 32-bit bit-masked filter may be applied to the IP source address , if the filter doesn't match the rule misses.
-IP Destination Address A 32-bit bit-masked filter may be applied to the IP destination address , if the filter doesn't match the rule misses.
+IPv4 Header Field Description IP Source Address A 32-bit bit-masked filter may be applied to the IP source address, if the filter doesn't match the rule misses.
+IP Destination Address A 32-bit bit-masked filter may be applied to the IP destination address, if the filter doesn't match the rule misses.

 A rule can also filter on the IP protocol field of a packet however this is not a bit masked type filter, instead a direct value match is performed on the field.
-If the IP protocol field is set to filter on TCP, UDP or SCTP type packets, up to 254 additional source and destination port filters can be added to the rule, refer to the section 2.5.4 for more information.
-ICMP packets can also be filtered in a similar way, with up to 254 ICMP type filters, refer to the section 2.5.5 for more information.
+If the IP protocol field is set to filter on TCP, UDP or SCTP type packets, up to 254 additional sources and destination port filters can be added to the rule, see the TCP, UDP and SCTP Port Filtering section on page 4 for more information.
+ICMP packets can also be filtered in a similar way, with up to 254 ICMP type filters, see the ICMP type filtering section on page 5 for more information.

-IP options are automatically skipped by the filtering process, however filter rules cannot target fields within the IP options.
+IP options are automatically skipped by the filtering process; however filter rules cannot target fields within the IP options.

-2.5.3 Internet Protocol Version 6 Rules
+Internet Protocol Version 6 Rules

 IPv6 rules target packets with an IPv6 layer 2 type only, any other packet types automatically result in a rule miss.
-Table 2-2 list IPv6 header fields that a rule can apply a bit masked filter to, multiple fields may be defined in a single rule.
+The following table lists IPv6 header fields that a rule can apply a bit masked filter to, multiple fields may be defined in a single rule.